Lorne Scots (Peel, Dufferin and Halton Regiment): World War II

-No 1 Canadian Base Depot, CASF
+No. 1 Canadian Base Depot, CASF

 The Lorne Scots (Peel, Dufferin and Halton Regiment) mobilized the No. 1 Infantry Base Depot, CASF, for active service on 1 September 1939.
 This unit was disbanded in England on 11 July 1940, following the formation of the No. 1 Canadian Base Depot on 1 May 1940 as the No. 1 Canadian General Base Depot, CASF.
 It was re-designated No. 1 Canadian Base Depot, CASF, the same day.
 It was stationed in Liverpool, England for the convenience of disembarkation and embarkation of Canadian soldiers.
 The depot was disbanded on 18 July 1944.

-As the outbreak of hostilities approached during the summer of 1939, the CO of the Lorne Scots, Lieutenant-Colonel Louis Keene, was offered the opportunity to mobilise an infantry battalion for the 3rd Canadian Division, if and when Canada decided to mobilise three divisions.
-Rather than wait for this remote possibility, he accepted the alternative of organising a minor but immediately required unit, No. 1 Infantry Base Depot, CASF (Canadian Active Service Force).
+As the outbreak of hostilities approached during the summer of 1939, the CO of the Lorne Scots, Lieutenant-Colonel Louis Keene, was offered the opportunity to mobilize an infantry battalion for the 3rd Canadian Division, if and when Canada decided to mobilize three divisions.
+Rather than wait for this remote possibility, he accepted the alternative of organizing a minor but immediately required unit, No. 1 Infantry Base Depot, CASF (Canadian Active Service Force).
 While guards were being mounted on the armouries in Brampton, Georgetown, Port Credit, Milton, Oakville, Acton, Orangeville and Shelburne, the Lorne Scots set about forming the headquarters and two companies of the Depot, with two provost sections.

 CASF units were distinct from the units of the NPAM (Non-Permanent Active Militia), even when they bore the same name.
 But they drew from the experience of those units, in the officers and NCOs who volunteered to serve in them.

 For three and a half months the unit trained in Brampton, where it graduated 200 cooks.
 In mid-December it moved to the Automotive Building on the Toronto Exhibition Grounds for a month, before setting out to embark from Halifax for Britain.
 Here they were at first located at Farnborough, in Barossa barracks.

 On the eve of the fall of France, the War Cabinet resolved to send every available division, including the 1st Canadian Infantry Division, to Brittany in a forlorn hope of stemming the German advance.
-An advance party from the Depot––Major W.H.
-Lent, CSM E Ching and Corporal Hiscock–went to establish a base depot at Isse near Chateaubriand.
+An advance party from the Depot – Major W.H.
+Lent, CSM E Ching and Corporal Hiscock – went to establish a base depot at Isse near Chateaubriand.
 On their arrival, the expeditionary force heard of the surrender of Paris, and started to return.
 Major Lent's party, who had set foot on French soil on June 12, were back in Barossa Barracks by the 18th.